RianMontagh/RianMontagh.github.io/_posts/2026-05-21-Verifying-Model-Results.md

 Looking at the differences between the models is a bit more confusing.
 Some patterns I notice:

-1. The two morpho on models tend to
+1. The two morpho on models generally have higher WSE.
+2. Updating the Mannings n increases WSE for Everson and the Overflow but not Ferndale.

 ## Along Channel, Cross-Section Averaged Bed and Water Surface Elevations